Aftermath of World War II: Dutch East Indies (Indonesia)

+Wartime criminals recruited as Cold War assets

 Covert operations and espionage

-British covert operations in the Baltic States, which began in 1944 against the Nazis, escalated after the war.
+British covert operations in the Baltic States, which began in 1944 against the Nazis, escalated following the war.
 In Operation Jungle, the Secret Intelligence Service (known as MI6) recruited and trained Estonians, Latvians, and Lithuanians for the clandestine work in the Baltic states between 1948 and 1955.
 Leaders of the operation included Alfons Rebane, Stasys Žymantas, and Rūdolfs Silarājs.
 The agents were transported under the cover of the "British Baltic Fishery Protection Service".
 They launched from British-occupied Germany, using a converted World War II E-boat captained and crewed by former members of the wartime German navy.
 British intelligence also trained and infiltrated anti-communist agents into Soviet Union from across the Finnish border, with orders to assassinate Soviet officials.
 In the end, counter-intelligence supplied to the KGB by Kim Philby allowed the KGB to penetrate and ultimately gain control of MI6's entire intelligence network in the Baltic states.

-Vietnam and the Middle East would later damage the reputation gained by the US during its successes in Europe.
+Vietnam and the Middle East would later damage the reputation gained by the U.S. during its successes in Europe.

 The KGB believed that the Third World rather than Europe was the arena in which it could win the Cold War.
 Moscow would in later years fuel an arms buildup in Africa.
 In later years, African countries used as proxies in the Cold War would often become "failed states" of their own.

 In 2014, The New York Times reported that "In the decades after World War II, the Central Intelligence Agency (CIA) and other United States agencies employed at least a thousand Nazis as Cold War spies and informants and, as recently as the 1990s, concealed the government's ties to some still living in America, newly disclosed records and interviews show."
 According to Timothy Naftali, "The CIA's central concern [in recruiting former Nazi collaborators] was not so much the extent of the criminal's guilt as the likelihood that the agent's criminal past could remain a secret."